plumti/out-of-sample-stock-price-prediction/README.md

 In this tutorial, we'll be using Yahoo Finance as our dataset for price prediction.
 You can easily install the `yfinance` library, which provides a convenient way to access Yahoo Finance data, using pip:

-(terminal commands used)
+# Install yfinance for Yahoo Finance data
-(for yahoo data) pip install yfinance
+pip install yfinance
+# Install prophet to forecasting time series data
-(for the forecasting) python -m pip install prophet (for working with the datasets) pip install pandas
+python -m pip install prophet
+# For working with the datasets
+pip install pandas